niess/pumas/README.md

 # pumas
-A C99 library for the transportation of high energy muons.
+A C library for the transport of high energy muons.